 UC Riverside has established a number of ways for campus community members and visitors to report crimes, public safety-related incidents, and other emergencies to law enforcement and appropriate University officials.
-Campus Security Authorities (CSAs) are required to report Clery Crimes to UCPD or the Clery Compliance Coordinator, and all community members are strongly encouraged to accurately and promptly report all crimes and other emergencies to UCPD so that the situation can be investigated and follow-up actions can be taken as needed.
+Campus Security Authorities (CSAs) are required to report Clery Crimes to UCRPD or the Clery Compliance Coordinator, and all community members are strongly encouraged to accurately and promptly report all crimes and other emergencies to UCRPD so that the situation can be investigated and follow-up actions can be taken as needed.
 As explained in this report, crime reports are also used to timely warnings or emergency notifications, and the annual statistical disclosure.

-Office Types of Crimes to Campus Address Phone Website
+Office Types of Crimes to Report Campus Address Phone Number Website/Email

-Report • Number

 UC Riverside Police All crimes 3500 Canyon Crest (951) 827- police.ucr.edu

 Department Drive 5222

 Emergency:

 911

 Human Resources- Crimes relating to University Village, (951) 827- hr.ucr.edu

 Employee and Labor Employees Suite 208 3641

 Relations

-Title IX, Equal Crimes relating to 349 Skye Hall (951) 827- titleix.ucr.edu
+Title IX, Equal Dating or domestic 349 Skye Hall (951) 827- titleix.ucr.edu

-Opportunity and dating or domestic 7070
+Opportunity and violence, stalking, 7070

-Affirmative Action violence, stalking,

-and/or sexual
+Affirmative Action and/or sexual

-assault involving

-UCR affiliates
+assault involving UCR affiliates

-Clery Coordinator All Clery 349 Skye Hall (951) 827- clery@ucr.edu
+Clery Coordinator All Clery reportable 349 Skye Hall (951) 827- clery@ucr.edu

-reportable crimes 5747
+crimes , 5747

-Student Conduct Crimes involving 119 Costo Hall (951) 827- conduct.ucr.edu
+Student Conduct and Crimes involving 119 Costo Hall (951) 827- conduct.ucr.edu

-and Academic students 4208
+Academic Integrity students 4208

-Integrity Programs

-(SCAIP)
+Programs (SCAIP)

-Residential Life & Crimes occurring Resident Services Various; housing.ucr.edu
+Residential Life & Crimes occurring in Resident Services Various; housing.ucr.edu

-Housing Services in UCR housing Offices; (951) 827-
+Housing Services UCR housing and Offices; (951) 827-

-and residence halls 3595 Canyon Crest 6350
+residence halls 3595 Canyon Crest 6350

 Drive

-Crimes occurring HR & (760) 834- palmdesert.ucr.e
+Crimes occurring at Facilities & (760) 834- palmdesert.ucr.edu

-Palm Desert Center at the UCR Palm Administration 0592 du
+Palm Desert Center the UCR Palm Desert Administration 0800

-Desert Center 75080 Frank
+Center 75080 Frank Sinatra

-Sinatra Drive, Palm
+Drive, Palm Desert,

-Desert, CA 92211
+IICD for other others CA 92211

-UCR faculty, students, staff or others participating in UCR programs or activities or seeking to do so.
+^{}UCR faculty, students, staff, or others participating in UCR programs or activities or seeking to do so.